 EB4 Visa Processing Time

-US immigration visas are capped at 140,000 per year, and the EB4 category is just one of five.
-Similar to green cards, once the limit has reached, all remaining visas are only processed in the next year.
+U.S. immigration visas are capped at 140,000 per year, and the EB4 category is just one of five.
+Similar to green cards, once the limit has been reached, all remaining visas are processed the following year.
 Therefore, only 9,940 EB4 visas are processed every year in chronological order.
-That’s only about 9.1% of the 140,000 cap.
-Depending on when you applied, your visa can be processed within a few months or as long as four years!
+That’s only about 9.1% of the 140,000 available.
+Depending on when you applied, your visa can be processed within a few months or as long as four years.

-To apply for an EB4 visa, you need to have a job inside the United States, given by a US employer.
+To apply for an EB4 visa, you need to have a job offer within the United States, given by a U.S. employer.
 The application process begins with your employer filing a petition and requires you to qualify under a certain category.
-Once the petition by your employer is approved, you will receive a package from the National Visa Centre detailing the instructions and the list of documents you would need to continue the process.
+Once the petition by your employer is approved, you will receive a package from the National Visa Center detailing the instructions and the list of documents you would need to continue the process.